 Enzymatic Processes Involved

-Once produced, the compound binds to a transport protein in the bloodstream.
-It travels to the liver where specialized cytochrome P450 enzymes perform the first critical hydroxylation.
+Once produced, vitamin D binds to a transport protein and travels to the liver, where cytochrome P450 enzymes perform the first critical hydroxylation, creating 25-hydroxyvitamin D3 — the storage form measured in blood tests that circulates to tissues and immune cells throughout the body.

 Review of Autoimmune Disease Treatment Strategies Involving Vitamin D